-As a sauce, dip, or spread, this chipotle sauce is one of the easiest sauces to make, exploding with flavor, and completely addictive.
-With its creaminess, smokey, zesty spice, it elevates even the most average dish to outstanding.
+As a sauce, dip, or spread, this chipotle sauce is one of the easiest sauces to make, exploding with flavor and completely addictive.
+With its creaminess, smokey, and zesty spice, it elevates even the most average dish to outstanding.

 The options are as unlimited as the flavor!
 Drizzle it on all of your favorite Mexican dishes, including tacos and burritos; sprinkle it on hamburgers, sandwiches, and wraps; and soak it in vegetables, chips, and french fries!

 Sauces and seasonings are essential for enhancing recipes.
 And for that rich, creamy, spicy, and irresistible flavor, chipotle sauce (or chipotle crème) is a tough competitor in Mexican-inspired cuisine.
 Let me demonstrate how simple it is to make it yourself if you’ve never done it before.

 The term “smoked chili pepper” is “chipotle.”
 Merely ripened jalapenos that have undergone a smoke-drying procedure are what are known as chipotle peppers.
 Many cultures have used the smoke-drying method of chipotle preservation, but Mesoamericans were the first.

 In Mexican cooking, chipotles are regarded as a staple ingredient.
 These peppers have a medium heat level and will give salsa, meat, stews, sauces, soups, and more a rich, smokey flavor.